 Long-lived assets are evaluated whenever events or changes in circumstances indicate that the carrying amount may not be recoverable or the useful life has changed.
 Such indicators include significant technological changes, adverse changes in market conditions and/or poor operating results.
 The carrying value of a long-lived asset group is considered impaired when the projected undiscounted future cash flows are less than its carrying value.
 The amount of impairment loss recognized is the difference between the estimated fair value and the carrying value of the asset or asset group.
 Fair market value is determined primarily using the projected future cash flows discounted at a rate commensurate with the risk involved.
-The impairment of long-lived assets was \$0 for the three months ended March 31, 2024, and 2023, respectively.
+There was no impairment of long-lived assets for the three and six months ended June 30, 2024 and 2023, respectively.